 Students must have a bachelor’s degree from an accredited institution with an overall cumulative GPA of 3.0 or a graduate degree from an approved college with a GPA of 3.5 or better.

 Though each program has specific admission prerequisites, the majority of our programs – and indeed all our initial teacher certification programs - require students to have a liberal arts and sciences background: both a major (or interdisciplinary concentration) of 30 credits in an area of liberal arts and sciences, as well as a general distribution of courses in the liberal arts and sciences (English, math, social studies, science, foreign language, and the arts).
 These prerequisites are consistent with New York State’s requirements for teacher certification.

 For a list of each program’s prerequisites, please go to the individual Program pages.

-Foreign Language Education Applicants (except Chinese and Latin)
+Foreign Language Education Applicants (except Latin)

 Hunter College requires graduate foreign language education applicants (Italian, French, Spanish) to demonstrate oral proficiency in their language by passing the Advanced Level Check of the oral proficiency interview (OPI), which is administered by a certified tester from the American Council on the Teaching of Foreign Languages (ACTFL).
 The test is coordinated by Language Testing International (LTI).